victordrumond/victordrumond/README.md

-## About Me
+## Hi, I'm Victor 👋

-* 🤓 My name is Victor and I'm a Developer from Belo Horizonte, Brazil.
+* 🤓 I'm a Developer from Belo Horizonte, Brazil.
-* 📚 I'm currently working at [Bkper](https://bkper.com), using mostly TypeScript on Google Apps Script applications.
+* 💼 Currently working at [Bkper](https://bkper.com), a web-based double-entry bookkeeping software that integrates with Google Workspace.
 * 📫 Feel free to contact me at victordrumond@hotmail.com.
 You can also reach me on [LinkedIn](https://www.linkedin.com/in/victordmds/).